-Naomi Osaka withdraws from Wimbledon, plans to compete at Tokyo Olympics
+Naomi Osaka pulls out of Wimbledon, plans to compete at Tokyo Olympics

 "Naomi won't be playing Wimbledon this year," Osaka's agent told Reuters via email.
 "She is taking some personal time with friends and family.
 She will be ready for the Olympics and is excited to play in front of her home fans."

-Osaka’s participation at Wimbledon was in doubt this month when she pulled out of a WTA 500 grass court tournament in Berlin which was meant to serve as a tuneup for the Grand Slam.
+Osaka's participation at Wimbledon was in doubt this month when she pulled out of a WTA 500 grass court tournament in Berlin that was meant to serve as a tuneup for the Grand Slam.

 The Japan Tennis Association said earlier in the day that Osaka and two men's players, Kei Nishikori and Yoshihito Nishioka, officially qualified to represent Japan at the Summer Games.